Buying Radios and Amateur Radio Parts in Australia

 Now this does not mean we cannot obtain parts and equipment, as there are a number of retailers who are set up as online businesses (yes, with someone that you can talk to or at least email) and this appears to be the model that most of these retailers are choosing (especially post-Covid).

-What it does mean is that generally your projects are not going to be spur of the moment thing, where you can obtain the parts locally.
+What it does mean is that generally your projects are not going to be spur of the moment thing, where you can obtain the parts locally and that weekend.
 Usually, you need to check

 • Availability (does the project go on on hold for a couple of weeks due to parts availability)